Glassix/js-examples/whatsapp-bulk-sender/README.md

 # WhatsApp Bulk Sender

-This tool provides a user-friendly, browser-based interface for sending WhatsApp messages in bulk using the Protocol Send method of the [Glassix NPM](https://github.com/Glassix/glassix-js) package.
+This tool provides a user-friendly, browser-based interface for sending WhatsApp messages in bulk using the Protocol Send method of the [Glassix JS SDK](https://github.com/Glassix/glassix-js).
 Because the tool sends non-ticket WhatsApp messages, you should familiarize yourself with [non-ticket message sending](https://docs.glassix.com/docs/send-a-non-ticket-message#/) before continuing, if you haven't already.

-As this is a simply a browser-based interface for non-ticket message sending, the same [requirements](https://docs.glassix.com/docs/send-a-non-ticket-message#prerequisites) apply as when sending with the Glassix NPM package or directly through the API.
+As this is a simply a browser-based interface for non-ticket message sending, the same [requirements](https://docs.glassix.com/docs/send-a-non-ticket-message#prerequisites) apply as when sending with the Glassix JS SDK or directly through the API.

 > [!IMPORTANT]
 > While the provided sample tool is completely functional, please keep in mind that it is intended as an example only, and should be considered a kicking-off point or template for your own project, rather than as a complete solution.
 This sample does not, for example, collect or track message delivery statuses, something we would recommend be added into any production solution.